 To get a full understanding of the issues facing DCS, Gov. Eric Holcomb called for the Child Welfare

 There is no question that one of today’s major health concerns is the issue of mental health.
-As our society continues to understand how mental health conditions can affect individuals, families and communities, we also recognize the importance of addressing mental health issues as a matter of public
+As our society continues to understand how mental health conditions can affect individuals, families and communities, we also recognize the importance of addressing mental health issues as a matt

 Each year during the legislative session, members of the Indiana General Assembly conduct committee hearings, participate in debates and take part in discussions with constituents as we consider new laws that will address important issues facing Indiana.